A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 1. The penalty is a lot higher this year.

-A lot of people probably found out they only had to pay $95 apiece (or 1% of their income) and figured, “Well, that sucks but it’s not too bad.” $95 is about the equivalent of a monthly cable bill for many families: annoying but hardly crippling.
-However, that’s going up to $325 a pop for 2015 (payable in 2016) and $695 or 2.5% of income for 2016 (payable in 2017).
+A lot of people probably found out they only had to pay $95 apiece (or 1% of their income) and figured, "Well, that sucks but it's not too bad." $95 is about the equivalent of a monthly cable bill for many families: annoying but hardly crippling.
+However, that's going up to(payable in 2016) and.

 2. HHS needs to (eventually) start pushing The Stick.

-As Kaiser Family Foundation’s Larry Levitt noted this morning, “lack of awareness of the mandate makes it less effective as a tool to increase enrollment.”
-Like the “Doomsday Machine” in Dr. Strangelove, the whole point of any sort of incentive/penalty is lost if people don’t know it exists.
+@larry_levitt What's the most under-played story of ACA open enrollment?
+My pick: The big hike in individual mandate penaltiesAs Kaiser Family Foundation's Larry Levitt noted this morning, "."
+Like the "Doomsday Machine" in Dr. Strangelove, the whole point of any sort of incentive/penalty is lost if people don't know it exists.

 Of course, as Levitt also noted, they also have to proceed with caution here, because the individual mandate penalty has been among the least popular provisions of the ACA since day one, so they're obviously reluctant to push it any more than they have to.

 My advice to the HHS Dept.?
-Keep pushing The Carrot for the next three weeks (through the December 15th deadline for January 1st coverage), but then immediately start pushing The Stick hard right up until January 31st.
-Remember, there’s currently a grace period for the mandate tax, so those who enroll between December 16, 2015 and January 31, 2016 still won’t have to pay it as long as they’re covered for the year by March 1st.
+Keep pushing The Carrot for the next three weeks (through the December 15th deadline for January 1st coverage), but thenstart pushing The Stick hard right up until January 31st.
+Remember, there's currently a grace period for the mandate tax, so those who enroll between December 16, 2015 and January 31, 2016 still won't have to pay it as long as they're covered for the year by March 1st.

 My advice to everyone else?
 GET COVERED NOW anyway.
 Accidents and illnesses can happen in January or February as well, after all.